Sarthak2477/SQL-Mind/Readme.md

 - **Export to ORM**: Choose your ORM (Django/Prisma), and SQL-Mind will generate the appropriate code for you.
 - **Entity-Relationship Diagram**: Upload your ERD, and SQL-Mind will automatically generate SQL queries based on your diagram.

-## Contributing

-We welcome contributions to improve SQL-Mind.
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Open a pull request.

 ## Acknowledgements